Ethiopia

 ANALYSIS:

 Populations in Tigray, Afar and Amhara remain at risk of further war crimes and crimes against humanity due to repeated violations of the CoHA.
 The unresolved question of the administration of Western Tigray and other disputed territories could reignite conflict, with both Amhara and Tigrayan ethnic groups claiming control over the land.
-These risks are amplified by the over 370,000 fighters across the country – with access to small arms – who await unfunded demobilization and reintegration.
+Rising tensions between the interim Tigray authorities and the federal government have the potential to spark a wider conflict.

-Civilians in Oromia remain at heightened risk of atrocities due to fighting between OLA militants and the ENDF.
+In the Amhara and Oromia regions, civilians remain at heightened risk of atrocities due to fighting between ethnic militias and the ENDF’s retaliation on local communities.
 Amharas in Oromia are also particularly vulnerable to attacks by the OLA.
 The targeting of civilians based on their identity may amount to crimes against humanity.

 The non-renewal of the ICHREE incentivizes the federal government to further entrench impunity and undermines victim’s hopes for justice.

 Ethiopia’s ethnic-based federalist system has resulted in widespread allegations of ethnic favoritism, deepening distrust between ethnic groups.
-Under the former TPLF-dominated ruling coalition, which controlled the government for 27 years prior to Prime Minister Abiy Ahmed coming to power in 2018, many groups felt marginalized.
+Under the former TPLF-dominated ruling coalition, which controlled the government for 27 years prior to Prime Minister Abiy Ahmed coming to power in 2018, many groups were marginalized.
 A history of impunity and lack of effective transitional justice for human rights abuses perpetrated under successive ruling parties has exacerbated these grievances.
-The conflict in northern Ethiopia sparked an increase in hate speech between ethnic groups across the country and caused other pre-existing ethnic tensions to flare.
+The conflict in northern Ethiopia sparked an increase in hate speech between ethnic groups and has caused other pre-existing ethnic tensions to flare.

 RISK ASSESSMENT:

-• Policy or practice of impunity for – or tolerance of – serious violations of IHL and IHRL, atrocity crimes or their incitement.
+• Policy or practice of impunity for – or tolerance of – serious violations of international humanitarian and human rights law, atrocity crimes or their incitement.

-• Unresolved inter-communal tensions and the federal government’s attacks on associated ethnic-based militias – many of whom are fighting for autonomy of their group.
+• Unresolved inter-communal tensions and the ENDF’s attacks on associated ethnic-based militias – many of whom are fighting for autonomy of their group.

 • Inflammatory rhetoric, propaganda campaigns or hate speech by political figures to capitalize on the politicization of ethnic identity.

-• Lack of trust and confidence in state institutions to resolve conflicts and pursue transitional justice.
+• Lack of trust and confidence in state institutions to resolve conflicts and implement transitional justice initiatives.

 NECESSARY ACTION:

-Due to the lack of confidence in domestic measures, the international community should explore alternative options for accountability, including through universal jurisdiction.
-The federal government should work with UN Special Procedures and international experts on transitional justice to ensure processes meet international standards.
+Due to the lack of confidence in domestic accountability measures, the international community should explore alternative options, including through universal jurisdiction.
+The federal government should work with UN Special Procedures and experts on transitional justice to ensure processes meet international standards.

 The government must refrain from violations of international law while conducting military operations and spare no effort to protect civilians.
 Armed groups must also end the targeting of civilians.

-The international community must maintain scrutiny of the crises in Ethiopia following the non-renewal of the ICHREE.
-Any normalization should be contingent on progress made toward respecting human rights and assurances of inclusive transparent and good faith accountability efforts.
+The international community must maintain scrutiny of the crises in Ethiopia.
+Any normalization should be contingent on progress made toward respecting human rights and assurances of inclusive, transparent and good faith accountability efforts.

 GET INVOLVED